Machine Learning View

 Surges

-Largest jump in this run: KG Explorer in Jul 2025.
+Largest jump in this run: FTU Explorer in Mar 2024.

 Who Comes Back After A Session?